catarinaacsilva/vivado-xilinx-tutorials/initial_project/README.md

 1. On lateral menu, click on `Settings` and change the `Simulation time` to 1000ns on `Simulation` tag.
 Cick `Apply` and then `OK`.
 2. Select tutorial_tb and click on `Run Simulation` under the `Flow Navigator`pane. select `Run Behavioral Simulation`.

+## Synthesize the Design

+1. Click on Run Synthesis under the `Synthesis tasks` of the `Flow Navigator` pane.
+2. Select the `Open Synthesized` Design option and click `OK` as we want to look at the synthesis output before progressing to the implementation stage.
+3. Select the `Project Summary` tab and understand various windows
+4. Click on the `Dashboard` link in the Project Summary tab.
+5. Click on Schematic under the Synthesized Design tasks of Synthesis tasks of the Flow Navigatorpane to view the synthesized design in schematic view

+## Implement the Design

+1. Select `tutorial` under the `Design Sources `group, and click on `Run Implementation` under the `Implementation` tasks of the `Flow Navigator` pane.
+2. Select `Open Implemented Design` and click `OK` as we want to look at the implementation output.
+3. Select the `Project Summary` tab and observe the results.

+## Perform Timing Simulation

+1. Click on `Run Simulation` under `Simulation` in the `Flow Navigator` pane.
+2. Select `Run Post-ImplementationTiming Simulation`
+3. lick on the `Zoom Fit` button to see the waveform window from 0 to 1000 ns.
+4. Left click at 110 ns (where the switch input changes to 0000010b.
+Click on the Add Markerbutton.
+5. Drag the marker to where `leds` change (at the 114 ns mark).
+6. Click on the `Add Marker` button again and move to where led_exp_out changes (180 ns).
+7. Close the simulator by selecting `File > Close simulation` without saving any changes.

+## Generate the Bitstream and Verify Functionality

+1. Make sure that the power supply source jumper is set to USB
+2. Connect the board and power it ON.
+3. Power ON the switch on the board.
+4. Click on the `Generate Bitstream` entry under the `Program and Debug` tasks of the `Flow Navigator` pane.
+5. Select the `Open Hardware Manager` option and click `OK`.
+6. Click on the Open target link

 ## Authors

 * **Catarina Silva** - [catarinaacsilva](https://github.com/catarinaacsilva)